Milton Keynes and North Bucks

 • Fox & Hounds 87 High Street Milton Keynes MK11 1AT Telephone(01908) 260604

 The Fox and Hounds dates from the mid-19th century, but its buildings are a century older.
-It has two bars, each with four handpumps, but only two in use at present, but all four planned to be used from 5 February 2024.
-One bar is quiet and one has regular live bands and music, sports TV and dartboard.
-There's a further small stone-walled room beyond the left-hand bar that is planned to include a pool table.
-No food at present, but seven-day a week food offering is planned from 5 February 2024.
+It has two bars, with three handpumps in the left-hand bar (on entry.
+This left-hand bar is quiet, while the other has regular live bands and music, sports TV and dartboard.
+There's a further small stone-walled room beyond the left-hand bar which now has a pool table.
+No food, but food vans are usually present on Friday & Saturday nights- see Facebook page.
 Outside is a garden with wooden tables and benches plus two Scandinavian-style part-open cabins - one with log fire - where smoking is permitted.
 There is also an outside bar, opened when appropriate.
 Car park is at rear, at end of Prospect Road.

 • Furzton Lake Shirwell Crescent Milton Keynes MK4 1GA Telephone(01908) 520200